Kelly Hancock

 Who needs a registration certificate?

-A registration certificate is needed by a person who:
+A registration certificate is required by someone who:

-• owns and operates amusement machines only in his or her own place of business;
+• Owns and operates machines only in his or her own place of business;

-When paid by the due date, the annual fee is $150.
+When paid by the due date, the annual registration certificate is $150.

 What is the occupation tax?